U.S., Greece call for peaceful resolution of maritime disputes in east Mediterranean | Headlines

 The United States has also expressed interest in the privatisation of the ports of Alexandroupolis and Kavala in northern Greece.
 Pompeo and Greek Development Minister Adonis Georgiadis also signed on Monday a science and technology agreement.
 The two countries want to collaborate on artificial intelligence, cyber security, 5G and privatization of strategic infrastructure, their joint statement said.

-Pompeo was due to meet Greek Prime Minister Kyriakos Mitsotakis and to visit the Souda military base on Crete on Tuesday.
-(Editing by Gareth Jones)
+Pompeo arrived in Crete on Monday evening.
+He was due to stay at the Greek Prime Minister Kyriakos Mitsotakis' residence and visit the Souda military base on Crete on Tuesday.